 If you must exchange gifts (my kids would freak out if I gave them nothing), you have many thneed-free options:

 - Experiences.
 Studies show that experiences bring more happiness than stuff.
 You could buy tickets to the symphony, ballet or opera or a yearly pass for a museum or other local attraction.
 I recently started skating again and would love a yearly pass for the skating rink (hint hint).
-I’ve heard about some wonderful fermentation workshops here in Mountain View.
-Those would make a great gift too 😉
+Go here for a longer list of experiences as gifts.

 - Something homemade.
 Do you knit or sew?
 Throw pots?
 Paint?
 Turn wood?
 Even if you think you’re not crafty, I bet you can think of something really lovely to make and give away.

 - Food.
 You can’t go wrong with good food.
 If you get confident with fermenting in #4, you could give away some delicious goodies like ginger beer or kombucha.
 Homemade cookies or chocolates simply can’t fail (unlike big banks…).
 A student who came to one of my kombucha classes told me she made flavored vodka to give away at Christmas last year.
 That sounded delicious.
-Here’s a recipe for that from The Kitchn.
+Go here for more gifts in jars (or bottles).